just2husky/my_website/source/_posts/about.md

 academia: true
 ---

-## About
+## About Me

-Chao Zhang (张超) is a Senior Game Development Engineer in Netease Game (Hangzhou, China), response for game server and gameplay development.
+I am a Senior Game Development Engineer in Netease Game (Hangzhou, China), responsible for game server and gameplay development.

 ## Education
 ***